Edillower/HeyMavic/LOG.md

 ## Mar 06 Update Notes:
 - UI changes and minor fixes by Eddie

+## Mar 25 Update Notes:
+- Place searcher and selector by Eddie

 ## Mar XX Update Notes (by XXXX):
 - ALWAYS update this log when changes are made!!!